 Andrea is a contemporary artist and art instructor based in Whistler, B.C.
 Like most people who wind up living in this little mountain town, Andrea is a wild child.
 Constantly covered in paint, she spends most of her time either up exploring the mountains or down in the valley creating in her studio.
 Her work is characterized by bold colors, messy loose brush strokes and darkly playful imagery.
 Her work focuses on relationships and universal connectivity, often referencing the idiosyncrasies of romantic relationships.

 She grew up surrounded by nature and animals in a small community outside of Toronto, Ontario where her weekends and holidays were spent on the family ranch near North Bay.
 Her grandfather, Ulrich was a hard working farmer and a self-taught artist.
 She was lucky to spend time with him camping, making maple syrup from the sugar bush, wood working with him in his shop, snowmobiling in northern Canada and watching him paint.
-As a child Andrea looked up to him and was inspired by his light hearted nature, his strong work ethic and most of all his paintings of anything from imaginary animals to beautiful Canadian Landscapes.
+As a child Andrea looked up to him and was inspired by his light hearted nature, his strong work ethic and most of all his paintings of anything from “modern dogs” and swooping pterodactyls to beautiful Canadian Landscapes.
 She wanted to follow in his footsteps to become an artist herself.

 Selected Exhibitions, Showings and Group Exhibits

 - 2018 – Art and Soul -Whistler Ski and Snowboard Festival-Whistler,

 - 2017 State of the Art – Whistler Ski and Snowboard Festival-Whistler, B.C

 - 2017 Bizzare Beautiful – Arts Whistler